Denso Ten

-Name

-The Ten in the company's name does not refer to the number 10, but rather comes from the Chinese character Ten (天), meaning heaven in Chinese and Japanese.

 History

-Fujitsu Ten was created in 1972 when it was spun out by Fujitsu Limited.
+Fujitsu Ten was created in 1972 when it was spun out by Fujitsu.
 It took with it the automotive and radio electronics departments.
 The intention was that creating a separate company would give more focus to these areas.
 The automotive and radio departments were themselves the result of a merger between Fujitsu Limited and Kobe Industries Corp. in 1968.
+In 1974, Toyota invested in the company.

 In September 2016, Denso agreed with Fujitsu to purchase the stock of Fujitsu Ten.
 The deal was made on November 1, 2017, and its name was changed to Denso Ten.

-Notable staff

-A Nobel prize winner, Leo Esaki (江崎 玲於奈 Esaki Reona), worked at Kobe Kogyo (神戸工業 Kōbe Kōgyō), which is the preceding company of Fujitsu Ten before it changed its name to Fujitsu Ten.

-Eclipse
+This resulted in Denso increasing its share from 10% to 51%, Fujitsu reducing from 55% to 14% and Toyota remaining at 35%.

+Brands

-Eclipse is the brand name for its GPS car navigation and audio system products.
+Eclipse is a brand name for its GPS car navigation and audio system products, including some with Traffic Message Channel.

-TMC

-Eclipse AVN726EE, AVN726EA and AVN440 include TMC.
+Some car radios were branded as Tenvox during the 1980s.